jrxb/ui-navigation/Readme.md

 * `0.8.2`: Fix offsetting of mouse focus with `UiCamera`s with a transform set to anything else than zero.
+* `0.9.0`: Add `Focusable::cancel` (see documentation for details); Add warning message rather than do dumb things when there is more than a single `NavRequest` per frame

 # License